 When should I call my healthcare provider?

-Headache located in one place
+Headache located in 1 place

 Blurred or double vision